 Blending cottage cheese with greek yogurt, lemon juice, and dried herbs gives it a savory taste and creamy texture, perfect for dipping or spreading.
 In fact, you don't have to wait until a party to make this dip.

-Why We Love This Whipped Cottage Cheese Dip Recipe
+Why You'll Love This Whipped Cottage Cheese Dip

 - Everyone loves this recipe, even those who don't like the texture of cottage cheese